jordowag/Sprint-Challenge--Advanced-CSS/README.md

     Converts the default font size to 10 px, so it's easier to calculate in rems.
 For example, if you did 1.4 rem, that would be equivalent to 14 px.
 If font size was 100%, the font size would be 16px.
 4. How would you describe preprocessing to someone new to CSS?
     Preprocessing is a way to code CSS very similar to HTML, with nested elements and other things like functions and global variables.
 It makes it easier to keep track of design changes in CSS.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    Mixins are my favorite concept.
+But they also give me the most trouble because I have to plan ahead on which elements would share the same style and make a common mixin.
+I also have trouble with making animations with a mixin.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.